byAdam/byHaviour/README.md

 ## Features
  - **Smart and Dynamic Suggestions**
    - Components, Subcomponents, Filters, Condition, Functions, Loot, Trades all autocomplete.
-   - Suggests component groups and events referenced elsewhere in the file.
+   - Suggests component groups and events referenced elsewhere in the file or pack.
    - Builtin lists of items, blocks and entities.

  - **Simple but Powerful Editor**